 My efforts with sowing seed and putting cuttings beneath daffodils in the bottle bank big bags, seems to have worked quite well, with reasonable success with hydrangeas, roses and even some hollies, in spite of my late timing of taking the cuttings – well into winter.

 In the garden, most Narcissi were finished by the end of the first week of May, though I did find this lovely very late unnamed one in amongst our many now faded N. “Merlin”.
 The Camassia leichtlinii caerulea, had a fabulous year, and the apple blossom began to open by the end of the first week of the month.

 Since we’ve had no honeybees in the garden this year, I’m trying with a couple of bait hives created from old butter churns, to see if there are any wild colonies around, now that our near neighbour’s “farmed” bees have been removed after apossible allergic reaction issue.

-Grey Wagtails have been frequently sighted along the stream’s drying bed, and it’s been a fantastic year for echoing cuckoo song in the valley, even if swallow numbers are significantly reduced.Around the middle of the month, a week of rainy weather including the heaviest single 24 hour rainfall total for over a year, of 42 mm, saw all our worries about an impending drought recede, the grass in the fields finally began to grow, and the garden freshened up.By the end of the month, the rainfall total of 112.1 mm was yet again a historically modest figure, and overall light levels were fairly average, as shown by the PV inverter recording of 478 KWH output, for the month.
+Grey wagtails, Motacilla cinerea, have been frequently sighted along the stream’s drying bed, and it’s been a fantastic year for echoing cuckoo song in the valley, even if swallow numbers are significantly reduced.Around the middle of the month, a week of rainy weather including the heaviest single 24 hour rainfall total for over a year, of 42 mm, saw all our worries about an impending drought recede, the grass in the fields finally began to grow, and the garden freshened up.By the end of the month, the rainfall total of 112.1 mm was yet again a historically modest figure, and overall light levels were fairly average, as shown by the PV inverter recording of 478 KWH output, for the month.